 On November 8, 2016, Missoula County voters passed the Library bond in a landslide vote of nearly 60%.

-Property preparation is slated for 2017.
+Property preparation began in 2017.
 Construction will begin in 2018.
-The new central library will be built in the 400 East Main block of downtown Missoula, allowing MPL to fully operate at its current location during construction.
+The new central library will be built in the 400 East Main block of downtown Missoula, allowing MPL to operate at its current location during construction.
 A land-exchange agreement with the neighboring property will save MPL moving costs, and prevent interim service interruptions.

 Operating at over-capacity impacts the growth of learning opportunities, stagnates the collection, and creates long wait times for some materials/services.
 Additionally, parking has been insufficient for decades.